Ginn Group Consulting’s response to COVID-19

 - Interdisciplinary Viewpoint

-- Focus on Wellness of ALL Students
+- Focus on Wellness of All Students

-- Proactive Engagement
+- Prevention-Based and Proactive

 - Entrepreneurial Culture

-If communities are looking for innovative and effective school health solutions, they should look no further than Melanie Ginn and the SMART™ Student Health model that was developed and implemented to deliver strong and sustained health and educational outcomes that have a far-reaching impact on individual students and their families, schools, and communities. – Dr. Liza Cariaga-Lo, Founder & CEO, CLCO Group, Former Vice President of Diversity & Inclusion, Brown University, Providence, R.I.
+If communities are looking for innovative and effective school health solutions, they should look no further than Melanie Ginn and the SMART Student Health model that was developed and implemented to deliver strong and sustained health and educational outcomes that have a far-reaching impact on individual students and their families, schools, and communities. – Dr. Liza Cariaga-Lo, Founder & CEO, CLCO Group, Former Vice President of Diversity & Inclusion, Brown University, Providence, R.I.

-When noting the evolution of the public school system and its hallmark features, I can see the day when SMART™ Student Health and Wellness Centers are as normative within public education as cafeterias—one in every school.
+When noting the evolution of the public school system and its hallmark features, I can see the day when SMART Student Health and Wellness Centers are as normative within public education as cafeterias—one in every school.
 It is paramount that students in the classroom be physically and mentally healthy, providing each the best opportunity to participate and learn.
-SMART™ identifies and reduces the barriers to student success and creates/improves the conditions that maximize the capacity for educators to teach. – Dr. Peter Hlebowitsh, Dean of the College of Education, The University of Alabama, Tuscaloosa
+SMART identifies and reduces the barriers to student success and creates/improves the conditions that maximize the capacity for educators to teach. – Dr. Peter Hlebowitsh, Dean of the College of Education, The University of Alabama, Tuscaloosa